LottieJaneDev/usgs_earthquake_data_pipeline/README.md

 <div align="center">
   <p style="text-align: center; width: 100%;">
 In the next phase of project development, several key ideas have been identified for implementation.
 These include collecting a comprehensive dataset for the year 2024 with the aim of uploading it to Kaggle for wider utilization by the data science community.
 Additionally, there is a plan to organize the Terraform Infrastructure as Code (IaC) into distinct environments - Development, Staging, and Production - to enhance deployment efficiency and management, along with deploying the code to Google Cloud Platform as an app using DataProc & Cloud Run.
 Another important aspect is the implementation of an email alert system to notify relevant stakeholders of significant earthquakes, thereby enhancing the platform's responsiveness to critical events, with the potential investigation to rebuild the project as a streaming pipeline.
 Utilizing Dataproc to process population data using PySpark and store it simultaneously into both BigQuery and Google Cloud Storage (GCS) buckets is also on the agenda, with the aim of optimizing data processing workflows for scalability and efficiency.
 Conducting tests using DBT (Data Build Tool) to ensure data quality and integrity throughout the pipeline is essential.
 Implementation of failsafe mechanisms to prevent data duplication when rerunning historical pipelines needs to be implemented, as well as safeguarding against unintended data loss or corruption.
 Additionally, integrating the dlt (Data Load Tools) library to enhance data management capabilities, utilizing features such as a paginator to ingest data, the handy inbuilt auto-schema inference, and potentially their serverless DuckDB integration, is a priority.
 Finally, incorporating a population data layer into the dashboard, using potential data sources such as the World Population Review and datasets available on Kaggle, will be pursued to enrich the platform with valuable insights.

+Adding the VM script to terraform

+Change DBT code to work in this way - Incremental - Materialised as a table within the physical storage, but every time we DBT run there are TWO WAYS of running it 1.
+Drop & Create with the SELECT statement 2. or we can INSERT only new data into the table.
+Incremental materialisations are a powerful feature of dbt that allow for efficient updates to existing tables, reducing the need for full data refreshes
   </p>
 </div>